All about the Inca Trail to Machu Picchu

 Thus, it is the Inca Trail day by day

 Day 1 – The first day of the Inca Trail begins with the transfer of the group of tourists from the city of Cusco to the starting point of the trek at kilometer 82 of the railway that connects Ollantaytambo with Aguas Calientes.
-Then an arduous uphill hike through Andean mountains begins until we reach the Wayllabamba camp through the Llactapata archaeological site.
-That day they will travel approximately 13 kilometers.
+Then begins an arduous hike uphill through the Andean mountains that cross the archaeological site of Patallacta.
+Then we continue to the campsite set up for the night.
+These are: Ayapata, Wayllabamba, Llactapata or Llulluchapampa.
+That day we will travel approximately 13 kilometers.

-Day 2 – On the second day, tourists will continue ascending uphill until they reach the highest point of the trek at the 'the pass the dead woman' (4,215 meters above sea level).
-From there you can see the archaeological site of Runkurakay in the distance.
-The hike continues until reaching the Pacaymayo campsite where you will spend the night.
-This will be the most demanding day, where you will walk 11 kilometers through high altitude landscapes.
+Day 2 – On the second day, tourists will continue ascending uphill to reach the highest point of the hike at the ‘Abra de la mujer muerta’ (4,215 meters above sea level).
+From there, the archaeological site of Runkurakay can be seen in the distance.
+The hike continues until you reach the campsite where you will spend the night.
+These also depend on availability and can be: Pacaymayo, Chaquiccocha, Llulluchapampa or Phuyupatamarca.
+This will be the most demanding day, where you will hike approximately 11 kilometers through high altitude landscapes.

-Day 3 – On the third day the walk will be less demanding as it will begin to descend through the high jungle of Cusco until arriving at the Pacaymayo river valley, a place surrounded by abundant vegetation.
-From there you can see the archaeological site of Sayaqmarca.
+Day 3 – On the third day the hike will be less demanding as we will begin to descend through the high jungle of Cusco until we reach the valley of the Pacaymayo River, a place surrounded by lush vegetation.
+From there you will be able to appreciate the archaeological site of Sayaqmarca.
 The view of the mountains, rivers and trees is one of the best.
-You will spend the night at the Wiñayhuayna camp (or Phuyupatamarca camp), near the archaeological site of Machu Picchu.
-That day each tourist will travel approximately 16 kilometers.
+The night will be spent at Wiñayhuayna camp or Phuyupatamarca camp (according to availability), near the archaeological site of Machu Picchu.
+That day each tourist will walk approximately 16 kilometers.

 Day 4 – The last day is the most anticipated because the tourist will get up very early to walk a few kilometers in the direction of Machu Picchu.
 The first view they will receive of the Inca city will be from the Intipunku (Sun Gate), just as the Incas did many years ago.
 Then they will tour each temple and construction with their tour guide.
 Finally they will descend to the town of Aguas Calientes where they will board the train that will take them back to the city of Cusco.